nylo-core/nylo.dev/resources/docs/5.x/state-management.md

 ## Introduction

-In Nylo 5, you can build Widgets to use State Management.
+In Nylo 5, you can build Widgets that use State Management.

 In this section, we will learn about the `NyState` class, we'll also dive into some examples.